 • Violated Wisconsin's Fair Employment Act when providing the reference.

-The statute requires an employee to show only that the employer acted with "express malice," meaning ill will, envy, spite, revenge, or other bad motive against the employee.
+The statute requires an employee to show only that the employer acted with "express malice," meaning ill will, bad intent, envy, spite, hatred, revenge, or other bad motive against the employee.
 This is a less stringent standard than "actual malice," which requires showing that the employer had knowledge ...